ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ul

 - Functions that can be suspended and resumed whilst maintaining their state.

-- This is useful in asynchronous applications, as the coroutine can be suspended whilst waiting for some task to complete or information to arrive, leaving the CPU free to perform other tasks.
+- The coroutine can be suspended whilst waiting for some task to complete or information to arrive, leaving the CPU free to perform other tasks.

-- They are often used to write async code in a sync fashion

 @ulend

 Note:
+- They are often used to write async code in a sync fashion
+- Implemented in PHP using `Generators` and the `yield` keyword
 - Use this example: https://github.com/recoilphp/recoil/blob/master/examples/dns

 ---